sparkle-project/Sparkle/README.markdown

 This is the upcoming new version of Sparkle.
 Major new features are support for sandboxing, custom user interfaces, updating other bundles, and a more modern secure architecture.

 For the production ready version of Sparkle, please see the [Sparkle 1.x (master) branch](https://github.com/sparkle-project/Sparkle/tree/master).
+Note development has shifted to Sparkle 2 and the 1.x branch is now only accepting bug fixes, localization updates, and adoption of critical upcoming OS features.

-Sparkle 2.x is currently in beta.
-Some people already use it in production, but some work is still required before it can be released:
+Sparkle 2 is currently in beta.
+Applications, typically sandboxed, have already been using it in production, but some work including testing is still required before an official version can be released.
+In the meantime, a nightly build can be downloaded by selecting a recent [workflow run](https://github.com/sparkle-project/Sparkle/actions?query=event%3Apush+is%3Asuccess+branch%3A2.x) and downloading the corresponding Sparkle-distribution artifact.
+The current status of Sparkle 2 is tracked in issue [#1523](https://github.com/sparkle-project/Sparkle/issues/1523).

-1. A transitional phase needs to be made for primary development, testing / bug-fixing, and migration.
-2. Changes from the master branch need to be re-evaluated and ported.

-The current status of Sparkle 2.x is tracked in issue [#1523](https://github.com/sparkle-project/Sparkle/issues/1523).

 If you can help with any of the above, please submit pull requests!

-New issues that are found should be [reported here](https://github.com/sparkle-project/Sparkle/issues).
+New issues should be [reported here](https://github.com/sparkle-project/Sparkle/issues).
 Internal design documents can be found in [Documentation](Documentation/).
-Discussion of this fork can be found in [this issue](https://github.com/sparkle-project/Sparkle/issues/363).

-Please visit [Sparkle's website](http://sparkle-project.org) for up to date documentation on using and migrating over to Sparkle 2.x.
+Please visit [Sparkle's website](http://sparkle-project.org) for up to date documentation on using and migrating over to Sparkle 2.
 Refer to [Changelog](CHANGELOG) for a more detailed list of changes.

 ## Features